 - Don’t “argue.”
 Answer questions with confident, short answers.
 Be careful to not fall into the trap of lecturing, debating, or arguing.
 Many people already have fairly long-standing opinions about the flu vaccine.
 You will not change their minds by citing evidence.
 Surprisingly, we have learned that when patients are with research and data, they can become more resistant to vaccination.
 Dr. Hempstead suggests we try to “break the habit of correcting people’s mistaken beliefs about the flu shot.”

 - Focus on common ground.
 Instead of correcting mistaken beliefs or lecturing, focus on the reason you want them protected.
 Emphasize your common goals with the patient/family: “What we both want is to see you have a smooth winter with your asthma.”
 “We both want your kids protected in as many ways as possible.”

 - Use positive terms.
 “Protection,” “safe,” “healthy,” are far more convincing than negative terms like “side effect,” “illness,” or “danger.”
 Frame your conversation with positive terms, rather than spending time discussing or debating the perceived negatives of the vaccine.
 “Getting the flu shot today is the most important thing you can do to have a safe and healthy winter.”

 This fall, we can turn that long stream of conversations about the flu shot around by focusing on the positive and avoiding debate.
 If we do, our visits with patients this fall will be more effective and satisfying for doctors and patients alike!

-Kate Land, MD, is a pediatrician with The Permanente Medical Group, which provides care to Kaiser Permanente patients and members in Northern California.
+Kate Land, MD, is a pediatrician with The Permanente Medical Group, which provides care to Kaiser Permanente members in Northern California.
 She serves as chief of Health Education and Promotion for Kaiser Permanente’s Napa-Solano area and writes for the Thriving Families blog.
 Follow her on Twitter at @KPkiddoc.